Official Women Who Ski Trip 2026

 • Trip chat group on WhatsApp

-Keep in touch with other guests moment by moment on private text thread during the trip
+Keep in touch with other guests moment by moment during the trip on a private text group.

 • Opportunity for non-ski excursion